Information for Parents

 T- TELL: Tell a trusted adult if something or someone ever makes you feel upset, worried or confused.
 This could be if you or someone you know is being bullied online.
 There are lots of people who will be able to help you, like your teachers, parents and carers or contact Childline – 0800 1111 or www.childline.org.uk

-Parents should be aware of guidance relating to online platforms and social media.
-A range of links to this guidance is provided below:
+A range of links to guidance is provided below:

-Think U Know – containing internet safety advice for those aged from 5 to 16, along with parents and teachers, this site is produced by CEOP (the Child Exploitation and Online Protection Centre).
+Jessie and Friends– containing internet safety advice for those aged from 4 to 7, along with parents and teachers, this site is produced by CEOP (the Child Exploitation and Online Protection Centre).

 Kidscape – An organisation which helps to prevent bullying and child abuse.